kjlubick/DevOps-Project/README.md

 ###Test
 The primary component in our project that we are interested in testing is the spreadsheet analyzer.
 We wrote several unit tests for this component.
-We used Randoop, a constraint-based test generation package, to increase test coverage and generate regression tests for this module.
+We supplemented these tests with [Randoop](https://code.google.com/p/randoop/), a constraint-based test generation package, to increase test coverage and generate regression tests for this module.
+Our original tests were pretty thorough, so the generated tests only [increased our coverage by a little bit](https://coveralls.io/builds/2069537).

 Here is a screenshot of the Randoop configuration process.
 ![randoop](https://cloud.githubusercontent.com/assets/5032534/6547600/16bf44d6-c5b3-11e4-9dcd-33c6679ec35d.PNG)